ketil-malde/kmx/README.md

 Basically, --filter-bits lets you specify the granularity, and the partial indices are then numbered from zero to 2^b-1.
-Of course, if you have enough memory but would like to utilize more CPUs, just run all of these simultaneously.
+Of course, if you have enough memory but would like to make use of more CPUs, just run all of these simultaneously.
 I encourage you to look at the script included, and modify it to suit your needs.

+## Testing

+There's also a test script, surprisingly called `test/test.sh`.
+When run, it will perform a set of tests on the supplied data file.

 ## More information